dell/cosi/docs/installation/configuration_file.md

     # Default, unique identifier for the single connection.
     #
-    # All hyphens '-' are replaced with underscores '_', and may cause issues.
-    # It is adviced to not use hyphens at all.
+    # It MUST NOT contain any hyphens '-'.
     #
     # REQUIRED
     id: example.id